 Note: The first local government infrastructure plan for Moreton Bay Regional Council came into effect in 2017 and is referred to as LGIP 2017 in all extrinsic materials.
-The term LGIP refers to the proposed Local Government Infrastructure Plan (LGIP) Interim Amendment No. 1 - Consultation version 2021.
+The term LGIP refers to the Local Government Infrastructure Plan (LGIP) Interim Amendment No. 1.